Epsom and Ewell: Geography

-Horton.
-Large village located a mile to the west of Epsom.
-Contains Horton Country Park and Hobbledown.

 A small portion of Cheam, including the eastern part of Nonsuch Park, as well as Nonsuch High School for Girls is in the eastern edge of the Borough.

 Demography and economics

 Much of the working population has middle (average) to upper-middle class levels of income.
 As to housing estates, housing prices are highest in the less densely developed Downs areas including the immediate border area to Cheam and Banstead; only the north-east of Epsom has housing close to the national average price.
 Its working class and its social housing recipients are concentrated most in the Ruxley and Court Wards of the Borough, among the most deprived in Surrey, but less so than the 50 most deprived wards of London.
 The average house price from sales in May 2021 was £561,577.